 - Educates the public on long term care issues and promotes increased community involvement in long term care facilities.

 What Are Community Advisory Committees?

 Community Advisory Committee (CAC) members for Nursing Homes and Adult Care Homes are trained volunteers who operate under the Regional Ombudsman.
 Committees are made up of local citizens who have an interest in the long-term care facilities in their communities.
 CACs were established by the North Carolina State Legislature (G.S.
 131D-31 and G.S.
 131E-128) to be volunteer, grassroots advocates for residents in long-term care facilities and serve Nursing Homes, Adult Care Homes, and Family Care Homes within their county.
 CAC members are trained by the Regional Ombudsman, designated by the State Ombudsman, and appointed to their Committees by County Commissioners.
 Advisory Committee Members are required by North Carolina General Statutes to complete 15 hours of initial orientation and training prior to exercising any power under G.S.
 131D-32.
 CAC members spend an average of 10 hours per quarter fulfilling their primary responsibilities, which include visiting long term care facilities and attending mandatory quarterly education training with the Regional Ombudsman.

 Appointees must be 18 years or older and must reside in the county that they serve.
 They cannot have an immediate family member residing in or employed by the type of home that their committee covers, nor can they have a financial interest in a long-term care facility.
-If you are interested in serving on the Community Advisory Committee in your county, please contact Camille Craft at 426-5753 ext 222.
+If you are interested in serving on the Community Advisory Committee in your county, please contact Jasmine Wilson at (252) 426-8244.
 You may also apply by filling out an application HERE.

 Contact the CAC Program Coordinator

 512 South Church Street